-Γ Name: School: l· SCHOOL ļ Grade/Subject: TT' ļ Observation Date: Time: Post-conference Date: Time: 1.
-Overall, did the lesson go as I had planned?
+Ī Name: School: Ī Grade/Subject: Ī Observation Date: Time: Ī Post-conference Date: Time: Overall, did the lessor instructional goals had planned?
 What went well?
 What didn't go well?
-Were my instructional goals met?
-How do I know?
-2. Did I alter my goals or instruction nal plan as I taught the lesson?
+Were my w do I know?
+D.17.1 ' .
+Did l'alter my goals or instruction nal plan as I taught the lesson?
 If so, why?
 3. To what extent did the organization of my classroom (room arrangement, materials) and rules and procedures maximize student learning?
-4. If I had the oppowould I do differently? teach this lesson again to this same group of students, what 5.
-As I reflect on to was that measured? he lesson, to what extent were students productively engaged and how 6.
-Bas ed on toda ay's lesson, here is a goal I have for myself.
+4. If I had the opportunity to teach this lesson again to this same group of students, what would I do differently?
+Why?
+5. As I reflect on the lesson, to what extent were students productively engaged arwas that measured?
+6. Bas ed on toda ay's lesson, here is a goal I have for myself.